Seven Steps to Buying a Home in Charlotte, NC

 Buying a home in Charlotte can be overwhelming.
 If you are new to the area or if it's your first purchase, there's a lot to know.
 To this day, I remember my first home purchase in 1996 as if it were yesterday.
 Though there were a few bumps in the road, what I remember most was my lack of understanding of the whole process as it was going on.
 I’m someone who likes to have control over things and that was more than a little uncomfortable for me.
 So, years later and now that I’m a REALTOR®, I try hard to educate the consumer, especially my own clients.

 While you’ll find lots of articles about this topic, I wanted to create a simple version that people might actually read.
-So here are the seven basics steps to buying a home in Charlotte.
+So here are the simplified steps to buying a home in Charlotte.

 Find a local and trusted Realtor